thisissophiawang/LEGO-Detector-YOLOv5/README.md

 - **mAP@0.5**: Mean Average Precision at an IoU threshold of 0.5.
 - **Precision**: Measures the accuracy of positive predictions.
 - **Recall**: Measures the completeness of the model in finding positive samples.
+- **F1 Score**: Harmonic mean of Precision and Recall, providing a single metric for performance

 ## Visualizations
-Refer to  Lab3/yolov5/runs/train/lego_detector  &   Lab3 sophia/yolov5/runs/val/exp
+Refer to  Lab3/yolov5/runs/train/lego_detector

-- **F1 Score**: Harmonic mean of Precision and Recall, providing a single metric for performance
+Lab3 sophia/yolov5/runs/val/exp